Ok, so not your momma’s sink!

 I love this sink!
 But let’s talk about other considerations of under mount vs over mount installation.
 Just for fun.

-**Like stated earlier, crumbs sshmums.
-Arguably, one has crumbs all over the counter and no one freaks out and installs undercount “things” everywhere to sweep them into so why make it such an issue for the sink?
+•• As stated earlier, crumbs sshmums.
+Arguably, one has crumbs all over the counter and no one freaks out and installs undercount “things” everywhere to sweep them into, so why make it such an issue for the sink?

 Perhaps before the market was provided with good looking and functional top mounted options, it was the only thing to do for solid counter tops.
 But now, we have options to suit the needs of each client and working surface.